 IBAN code: GB68 LOYD 3000 0200 8281 79

 Once a fund is authorised by us, it is also subject to periodic fees.
-The fees manual has further information on these.
+The fees manual has more information on these.

 Submit an application

-- post to Fund Authorisations, Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN
+- by post to Fund Authorisations, Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN

-Emails may contain multiple documents but do not compress documents unless the total size of the email, including documents, exceeds 10MB.
+Emails may contain multiple documents, but don't compress documents unless the total size of the email, including documents, exceeds 10MB.

 Compressed documents must be in a .zip format (Legacy Zip 2.0) and are also subject to the 10MB limit, so you may need to send multiple emails.
-If sending multiple emails you should mark it ‘email x of x’ in the subject.
+If sending multiple emails, you should mark it ‘email x of x’ in the subject line.

 You must confirm in the email that an original permanent signed copy of the application or notification will be retained for an appropriate period for inspection.

-When we receive a complete application we will send you a confirmation email that will include the contact details of the case officer who will deal with your application.
+When we receive a complete application, we will send you a confirmation email including the contact details of the case officer who will deal with your application.

-If you have a query about an open application or notification, you should firstly contact your case officer.
+If you have a query about an open application or notification, you should first contact your case officer.

-Email other queries to [email protected] and we will respond as soon as possible.
+Email any other questions to [email protected] and we will get back to you as soon as possible.